bill-mca/SIBAnetics/docs/readme.md

 **Function:** Make the device wearable on the head so that the direction of gaze naturally controls the information drawn from the environment.

+In producing this prototype we've had a chance to experiment with making wearable tech.
+To be wearable, the device must be small and incospicuous.
+A very important factor in reducing the size of the device is power consumption.
+DEvices that consume a lot of power require large batteries.

+The prototype device is built with a raspberry pi which is a pocket-sized circuit board.
+As demonstrated by our VR headset enclosure, it is possible to wear a Raspberry Pi on the head.
+The Requires 15W of power to reliably run.
+This means only substantial powerbank batteries were adequate to power it for the 3 hour duration of Demo Day.
+With its sizable form factor and large battery the Focused Hearing prototype was undeniably conspicuous when worn on the head.

 ## Desired Functions

 ### Audio Manipulation

 **Function:** Use the aligned message to suppress background noise in an audio feed sent to the user's earing aids or noise canceling headphones.

 # Prototype Architecture